esp-rs/book/src/overview/index.md

 # Ecosystem Overview

-There are the following approaches to use Rust on Espressif chips:
+There are the following approaches to using Rust on Espressif chips:

 - Using the `std` library, a.k.a.
 Standard library.
 - Using the `core` library (`no_std`), a.k.a. bare metal development.